 - Host Group—a host group is a collection of host objects.
 Pure Storage recommends grouping your ESXi hosts into clusters within vCenter—as this provides a variety of benefits like High Availability and Dynamic Resource Scheduling.
 In order to provide simple provisioning, Pure Storage also recommends creating host groups that correspond to VMware clusters.
 Therefore, with every VMware cluster that will use FlashArray storage, a respective host group should be created.
 Every ESXi host that is in the cluster should have a corresponding host (as described above) that is added to a host group.
 The host group and its respective cluster should have the same number of hosts.
 It is recommended to not have more or less hosts in the host group as is in the cluster.
 While it is supported to have an unmatching count, it makes cluster-based provisioning simpler, and a variety of orchestration integrations require these to match.
 So it is highly recommended to do so.

 BEST PRACTICE: Match FlashArray hosts groups with vCenter clusters.

 Be Aware that moving a host out of a host group will disconnect the host from any volume that is connected to the host group.
-Doing so will cause PDLs to any datastores that are using the Volumes connected to that Host Group.
+Doing so will cause a Permanent Device Loss (PDL) scenario to any datastores that are using the volumes connected to that Host Group.

 Setting the FlashArray “ESXi” Host Personality

 DO NOT make this change online.
 If an ESXi host is running VMs on the array you are setting the host personality on, data unavailability can occur.
-A fabric logout and login may occur and accidental permanent device loss can occur.
+A fabric logout and login may occur and accidental PDL can occur.
 To avoid this possibility, only set this personality on hosts that are in maintenance mode or are not actively using that array.